FHIDev/Fhi.HelseId.Tools/docs/ClientSecret/read-client-secret-expiration-command.md

 ## Authentication

-The command authenticates with HelseID using the client's existing private key and the DPoP (Demonstration of Proof-of-Possession) authentication flow, similar to the update commands.
+The command uses the client's existing private JWK (JSON Web Key) to authenticate with HelseID, similar to the update commands.

 ## Parameters